JasirZaeem/TypeGrad/README.md

 TypeGrad is a simple scalar autograd library in TypeScript.
 It is designed to be easy to use and understand, and to be a good starting point for learning about autograd.
 Based on the micrograd library by [Andrej Karpathy](https://github.com/karpathy/micrograd)

 Note: This library is not intended for production use.
 It is not optimized for speed, and it does not support GPU acceleration.
-Try [Shumai](https://github.com/facebookresearch/shumai) by Facebook Research of [TensorFlow.js](https://github.com/tensorflow/tfjs) for GPU acceleration and vectorization.
+Try [Shumai](https://github.com/facebookresearch/shumai) by Facebook Research or [TensorFlow.js](https://github.com/tensorflow/tfjs) for GPU acceleration and vectorization.

 ### Installation